martinhristov90/terraformConfigFormat/readme.md

 - Terraform parses all the files in the working directory with extention `.tf` or `.tf.json`, all other files with different extentions are ignored.

-- Overriding does not work in Terraform, each resource (for example AWS instance named "web") can be defind in only one of the `.tf` files.
+- Overriding does not work in Terraform, each resource (for example AWS instance named "web") can be defined in only one of the `.tf` files.
 Overriding a resource from same type and with same name is going to result in an error.

 - Which files are parsed by Terraform :
     ```shell